Palo Dura Canyon Has Patriotic Pride

 - Hiking river side or climb a mesa

-Since we have a cousin who works at a local RV lot in Amarillo, it seemed only fitting to stop by and do a little research.
+Since the husband has a cousin who works at a local RV lot in Amarillo, it seemed only fitting to stop by and do a little research.
 What a fantastic gem we found!

 Since the first mention of this canyon, I have been chomping at the bit to feast my eyes on it, and dig my hiking pole into the dirt there!
 It was time to see this “Grand Canyon of Texas”; Palo Duro Canyon.
 We were off to see the musical “TEXAS”, which is in the canyon.
-I have to be honest, and tell you, I was no where near as excited to see the musical Texas, as I was just giddy to get my first glimpse of Palo Dura, although it would be nice to spend an evening with my in law family, and see my in laws enjoy sharing something that they thought was awesome, with me.
+I have to be honest, and tell you, I was no where near as excited to see the musical Texas, as I was just giddy to get my first glimpse of Palo Dura.
 As we progressed into the park, I could barely follow along with the conversations going on in the car, as I was in awe of the scene!